 Taro in Hawaii

 Many people in Polynesian and Southeast Asian countries enjoy growing and eating taro.
-This plant is deeply embedded in Hawaiian culture.
+This plant plays a key role in Hawaiian culture.
 And it plays an integral role in traditional Hawaiian cuisine.
 Hawaiian taro, or kalo, comes from the plant family of araceae.
 It has a rich nutty flavor and is a vegetable root of a light purple hue.
-In ancient Hawaii, taro was eaten not only as a nutritional side, but also taken for its healing and medicinal properties.
-However, due to its high content of calcium oxalate (said to cause kidney stones), taro can only be eaten well cooked.
+Ancient Hawaiians ate taro not only as a nutritional side, but also used it for its healing and medicinal properties.
+However, due to its high content of calcium oxalate (said to cause kidney stones), one can only eat taro well cooked.
 Cooked taro is a good source of potassium and contains vitamin C, E, the B vitamins, copper and magnesium.

 What’s in Taro and How to Grow It

 The green taro leaves are rich with vitamins A and C and a fair amount of protein.
-In Hawaii, taro leaves are often used for wrapping laulaus.
+In Hawaii, people use taro leaves for wrapping laulaus.
 This is a dish of steamed pork or chicken with salted butterfish (black cod) or pork fat added for flavor.
 One makes laulau by first wrapping it in taro leaves and then again in ti leaves.

 Taro roots require substantial amounts of water in order to grow.
 As such, the tropical climate of the Hawaiian Islands is ideal for the cultivation of this root.
 The leafy plant flourishes in a wet environment, whether through frequent rain or in flooded fields.
-Taro can be grown in two ways, in a dry patch or in an irrigated patch.
+Farmers grow taro in two ways, in a dry patch or in an irrigated patch.
 The irrigated fields or lo’i are constantly submersed in several inches of water.
 This provides the plants with maximal hydration during their growth.
 The Hanalei Valley on Kauai is a good example of this.
 This valley has some of the most expansive taro patches in Hawaii.

-In Hawaii, wetland taro is used to make poi, which is the most popular form of eating taro.
+In Hawaii, people use wetland taro to make poi.
+This is the most popular form of eating taro.
 Poi is an ancient Hawaiian dish made from the paste of baked or steamed taro that has been fermented.
 You always find this dish at traditional luaus or Hawaiian food restaurants.
-Dry land taro is used to make taro chips or for use in Chinese dishes.
+Others use dry land taro to make taro chips or add it into Chinese dishes.

 Hawaiian Taro History